Assistant Professor of Philosophy

 PhD in Philosophy, Penn State University, 2007

-“Schelling’s Unfinished Dialogue: Reason and Personality in the Letter to Eschenmayer,” forthcoming in Schelling’s Freedom Essay: A Casebook, edited by Jason Wirth.
+“Schelling’s Unfinished Dialogue: Reason and Personality in the Letter to Eschenmayer,” in Schelling’s Practice of the Wild, edited by Jason Wirth (Albany: SUNY Press, 2015), 197-208.

 “Affirmative Pathology: Spinoza and Hegel on Illness and Self-Repair,” in Between Hegel and Spinoza: A Volume of Critical Essays, edited by Hasana Sharp and Jason E. Smith (London: Bloomsbury, 2012), 133-150.